miabbott/ib-ostree-native-container-lab/README.md

 You could create this Containerfile on your "builder" system or any other system where `podman` is installed.

-## Build/push customized container image
+## Step 9: Build/push customized container image

 With the Containerfile, you can now build and push a new container image.